antvis/G6/docs/manual/middle/elements/nodes/diamond.en.md

 const graph = new G6.Graph({
   // ...
 Other configurations for graph
   defaultNode: {
     // ...
-Other attributes for node
+Other properties for node
     labelCfg: {
       style: {
         fill: '#9254de',